KellerJordan/modded-nanogpt/records/102924_Optimizers/README.md

 All optimizers are run using zero weight decay (which is found to be empirically optimal).

+And they are all run with a warmup-stable-decay / trapezoidal schedule, which also seems to be optimal.
+That's what causes the kink in the loss curve ~75% of the way to the end.

 In addition, in all cases, we optimize the shared embedding/head layer just using Adam (which is also found to be empirically optimal).
 Note that in the following code snippets, `raw_model.transformer.h.parameters()` gives all parameters besides those two.